TritonDataCenter/rfd/rfd/0044/README.md

 requires a firm understanding of its implementation and of ZFS.
 We need to make that clear in the documentation.

+Another important consideration here is KVM VMs.
+Should we support snapshot for KVM VMs the same way in that we only snapshot the OS disk and we leave the data disk alone?
+If so, that's fine.
+If not, and we're going to snapshot the whole machine there, that makes this API potentially even more confusing.

 ## Safety Considerations